bellegarde-c/com.github.fwbuilder/README.md

-Create Flatpak repository for Firewall Builder
+Flatpak repository for Firewall Builder
 ==============================================

+Create a Flatpak repository for Firewall Builder https://github.com/fwbuilder/fwbuilder.
+Usage of container is not necessary but provides clean flatpak-builder environment.

 First clone repository: